peytonju/team-5-spryntax/README.md

       * Modal can be closed via an “x” at its top right
   * Extensions: None (local javascript will be ran with no communication with the SQL or Express servers)
   * Exceptions: None (level data, including comments, are stored with local javascript)
+* Log out functionality
+  * Actor: User wants to allow for another user to log in on the same machine
+  * Trigger: User presses the log out button
+  * Preconditions: The user has an account and is logged in
+  * Postconditions: User is logged out and allows for a new user to sign in
+  * Steps:
+    * The first user is logged in
+    * The first user wishes to log out
+      * The user clicks on the log out button and user data is removed from sessions
+    * A second user is now able to log in and use the website
+  * Extensions: Sessions data is no longer stored.
+  * Exceptions: User is not signed and so unable to log out

 Stretch Goals:
 - “Profile” for a particular user that other users can view